 In April 2003 I set up my counselling/psychotherapy private practice in Derby alongside working for Babington.
 I did end up another 10 years at Babington though!
 But at the beginning of 2010 I took the leap and left Babington so I could pursue my ambition to be fully self-employed and concentrate my energies on building my private practice.

-It came as a complete shock to me that on leaving Babington my health deteriorated and I suffered with burnout and spiralled into depression.
-Burnout is a variation of M.E. and Chronic Fatigue Syndrome but I don’t believe is as advanced.
-I now realise that if I had stayed any longer at Babington, which was no longer fitting with who I was and what I really loved to do, my health would have deteriorated quickly.
+It came as a complete shock to me that on leaving Babington my health deteriorated and I suffered with burnout, anxiety and spiralled into depression.
+My own personal breakdown.
+I now realise that if I had stayed any longer at Babington, which was no longer fitting with who I was and what I really loved to do, my health would have suffered even more greatly.

 Listen to your body and respond; if you don’t it will demand your attention further down the line… For a long time my body was telling me I was tired, but I kept on pushing through.